 New Leaf is very pleased to welcome Ashley to our practice in March 2019.
-Ashley comes to us from Meadowlark and Grant Wood AEA, where she worked as a therapist and social worker.
+Ashley comes to us from Meadowlark Psychiatric and Grant Wood Area Education Agency, where she worked as a therapist and social worker.

 Ashley has 15 years of experience as a professional social worker.
-She has worked with children through Grant Wood AEA and Four Oaks, and has experience providing therapy services for adults facing a wide variety of concerns.
+She has worked with children through Grant Wood AEA and Four Oaks.
+At Meadowlark Psychiatric Services, Ashley worked with adults and children experiencing a variety of concerns.

 Ashley uses the principles of cognitive-behavioral therapy, solution-focused therapy, and play therapy in her work with clients, and believes that a trusting relationship between the therapist and client is at the foundation of successful therapy.
-Ashley specializes in working with children ages 5-12 and teenagers who are experiencing intense emotional issues or crises.
+While she considers herself a generalist, Ashley has a special interest in working with children ages 5-12 and teenagers who are experiencing intense emotional issues or crises.

-Ashley is accepting new clients for March 2019.
+Ashley has openings within 1 week for new clients.
 She works with clients ages 5-35.